adamgligor/adamgligor.github.io/_posts/2021-02-01-postgres-migration.md

 ![placeholder](/public/2021/02/2021-02-01-db-migration1.png "migration1")

 Postgres has good native tools to copy backup and restore data and good replication support but for this the AWS Database Migration Service was used.

 This is a managed service that can do one time copy and or ongoing replication between a source and target and supports many of the common database systems.

 The steps of the migration.

-1) Spin up a new database with latest postgres engine.
+1. Spin up a new database with latest postgres engine.
-2) Set up a temporary dms replication from the existing to the new app database.
+2. Set up a temporary dms replication from the existing to the new app database.
-3) Set up a permanent dms replication from the new app database to the bi database.
+3. Set up a permanent dms replication from the new app database to the bi database.
-4) Once the data transfer is ready switch the applications to the new database.
+4. Once the data transfer is ready switch the applications to the new database.
-5) Shut down the old database and temporary replication.
+5. Shut down the old database and temporary replication.

 *Pic 2.
 Migration visualized*

-On the left side adding a new database and replication using DMS.
+On the left side the new system components.

-On the right side redirecting apps to the new database and spinning down the old database and the temporary DMS.
+On the right side the switch to the new database.

 ![placeholder](/public/2021/02/2021-02-01-db-migration2.png "migration2")